 Methods

-From an evidence-based list of proposed policies with double- or triple-duty potential to achieve healthy and environmentally sustainable food systems, a policy mapping was performed in five African countries (Benin, Côte d’Ivoire, Senegal, Togo, Uganda) and one city in each of these countries (Ouidah, Bouaké, Saint-Louis, Sokodé, Mbale).
-Semistructured interviews were then conducted with policy stakeholders.
-The interview data were analysed in NVivo 14 using the thematic framework analysis approach, informed by the Health Policy Triangle.
+From an evidence-based list of proposed policies with double- or triple-duty potential to achieve healthy and environmentally sustainable food systems, a policy mapping was performed in five African countries (Benin, Côte d’Ivoire, Senegal, Togo, and Uganda) and one city in each of these countries (Ouidah, Bouaké, Saint-Louis, Sokodé, and Mbale).
+Semi-structured interviews were then conducted with policy stakeholders.
+The interview data were analysed in NVivo 14 using the thematic framework analysis approach, informed by the Health Policy Triangle (HPT).

 Results